-Once you have decided on either a portable or in-ground spa, you then need to decide what your preferences and your needs are which will directly affect the cost.
+Once you have decided on either a portable or in-ground spa, you then need to decide what your preferences and your needs are which will directly affect the new hot tub price.
 You need to choose between…

-- An affordable entry level spa – mainly for cooling off or soaking in hot water
+- An affordable entry level new spa – mainly for cooling off or soaking in hot water

 - A mid price “all rounder” – that has more features and offers a good level of hydrotherapy

-This decision will determine your everyday bathing experience, the price you’ll pay and the power supply you need.
+This decision will determine your everyday bathing experience, the price you’ll pay at the hot tub shop and the power supply you need.
 If you want a therapeutic hydrotherapy spa then make sure the jets are positioned to provide the massage you want.

 What is the best size hot tub for my needs and location?